 In my humble opinion, there is no better time than fall to hop on my bike and hit the roads, gravel, and trails of Ontario’s Highlands.
 I don’t have to worry about overheating, nor will I find myself pushed to my limit while trying to outrun a swarm of deer flies for 20 kilometres (true story).
 Best of all, I love to marvel in the spectacle of the vibrant colours that take my breath away, if there’s anything left to take after that last hill.

 Ontario’s Highlands is a cyclist’s paradise, with your choice of gravel trails, winding roads, plus cross-country or downhill mountain biking too.
-If you’re not a seasoned cyclist but are hoping to take in the fall colours in an active way, and cherish the remaining weeks of warm weather in your own social bubble, give it a try and you might find yourself hooked.
+If you’re not a seasoned cyclist but are hoping to take in the fall colours in an active way, and cherish the remaining weeks of warm weather, give it a try and you might find yourself hooked.

 If you’re keen to bike your way through fall, here are some ideas to get you started.

 Here’s an easy place to start.
 Pick a county, any county.
 Have a look at the maps produced for cyclists that identify their bicycling routes.
 Load your bike onto your car and get going; it’s seriously that easy.
 Lanark County and the Ottawa Valley are both short drives from Ottawa with tons of road routes ranging from shorter town-hopping out-and-backs (foodies, take note), to long loops through the Madawaska Highlands.

 Where to Ride: Routes in Lennox and Addington include their 100 kilometre Buckshot Lake route that takes you through the Addington Highlands and neighbouring Frontenac County too.
 In the Haliburton Highlands, local cyclist group Cycle Haliburton has mapped their preferred routes, with added tips to making the most of your ride.